What is Donald Sterling's Net Worth?

 Sterling began his professional career in 1961 as a divorce and personal injury attorney.
 At the time, Jews had fewer opportunities at large prestigious law firms, so he built up his own independent practice.
 He also started venturing into the realm of real estate by making his first property purchase, a 26-unit apartment building in Beverly Hills.

-In the 1960s, other property investments he made include the purchase of Lesser Towers, two large apartment buildings in the Westwood area of Los Angeles that he renamed Sterling Towers; and the leasing of the California Bank Building in 1976, which he renamed Sterling Plaza.
+In the 1960s, other property investments he made included the purchase of Lesser Towers, two large apartment buildings in the Westwood area of Los Angeles that he renamed Sterling Towers, and the leasing of the California Bank Building in 1976, which he renamed Sterling Plaza.

 LA Clippers

-In 1981, at the suggestion of Jerry Buss, who had purchased the Los Angeles Lakers NBA team in 1979, Sterling bought the San Diego Clippers for $12.5 million dollars.
-At the time of purchase, the Clippers were a struggling franchise, and at his introductory news conference Sterling pledged to "spend unlimited sums" to build up the Clippers.
-The team struggled through its first few seasons under Sterling's ownership, and did not enjoy a winning season until the 1991-1992 NBA season, eleven years after he took over as owner.
+In 1981, at the suggestion of Jerry Buss, who had purchased the Los Angeles Lakers NBA team in 1979, Sterling bought the San Diego Clippers for $12.5 million.
+At the time of purchase, the Clippers were a struggling franchise, and at his introductory news conference, Sterling pledged to "spend unlimited sums" to build up the Clippers.
+The team struggled through its first few seasons under Sterling's ownership and did not enjoy a winning season until the 1991-1992 NBA season, eleven years after he took over as owner.

-During their first season in Los Angeles, the Clippers played at the Los Angeles Memorial Sports Arena, and from 1994 to 1998 they played at Arrowhead Pond of Anaheim (now the Honda Center), before moving to the Staples Center in Downtown Los Angeles in 1999, where they shared the facilities with other popular tenants like the Los Angeles Lakers.
+During their first season in Los Angeles, the Clippers played at the Los Angeles Memorial Sports Arena, and from 1994 to 1998, they played at Arrowhead Pond of Anaheim (now the Honda Center) before moving to the Staples Center in Downtown Los Angeles in 1999, where they shared the facilities with other popular tenants like the Los Angeles Lakers.
 Eventually, Sterling spent $50 million to build a new state-of-the-art practice facility and team headquarters for the Clippers in the Los Angeles Playa Vista neighborhood.
 The facility opened in September 2008.
-Prior to that, the team had practiced in El Segundo at a local health club, and at Los Angeles Southwest College.
+Prior to that, the team had practiced in El Segundo at a local health club and Los Angeles Southwest College.

-As of 2013, the team was said to be worth $700 million.
+In 2013, the team was worth $700 million.
 After over thirty seasons of ownership, Sterling had become the longest-tenured owner in the NBA.
 His ownership was not entirely smooth sailing.
 In 2009, ESPN The Magazine named the Clippers as the worst franchise in professional sports.
 Sterling's ownership has also come under critical fire often.
-For example, he was called the "worst owner in sports" by both The New York Times and Forbes, and Sporting News described him as "one of the worst owners in basketball".
+For example, he was called the "worst owner in sports" by both The New York Times and Forbes, and Sporting News described him as "one of the worst owners in basketball."

 Racist Controversy

 He really came under fire in April 2014 for racist remarks he made in a recording of a conversation between him and his mistress, V. Stiviano.
-That same month, NBA commissioner Adam Silver announced that Sterling was to be banned from the league for life, and fined $2.5 million dollars.
-Sterling was also stripped of almost all of his authority of the team, and his presence was banned from all Clippers facilities.
-Furthermore, Silver also announced his intent to move to force Sterling to sell the team, based on the fact that he willfully violated the rules.
+That same month, NBA Commissioner Adam Silver announced that Sterling was to be banned from the league for life and fined $2.5 million.
+Sterling was also stripped of almost all of his authority over the team, and his presence was banned from all Clippers facilities.
+Furthermore, Silver also announced his intent to move to force Sterling to sell the team based on the fact that he willfully violated the rules.

 Team Sale